ttlion/sdtDBN/README.md

 which is the combined output of [Examples 2 and 3][exMenu].

 The user may also specify two different output files, one for the result of the inference on certain attributes and the other for the output of the estimated trajectories.
-This is done by using simultaneosly the arguments specified in [Examples 2 and 3][exMenu], **-outInf** and **-tf**, respectively.
+This can be done by using simultaneously the arguments specified in [Examples 2 and 3][exMenu], **-outInf** and **-tf**, respectively.
 For example,

 ```
 java -jar sdtDBN_v0_0_1.jar -i example1_dynamic.csv -is example1_static.csv -p 1 -s ll -m 1 -b 1 -obs example2_dynamic_inf.csv -obsStatic example2_static_inf.csv -inf example2_infVars.csv -infFmt mostProb -t 5 -outInf outputExample2.csv -tf outputExample3.csv